Faruq2991/expense_categorizer_agent/README.md

 ## About

 This application provides an intelligent, automated solution for categorizing expenses from textual descriptions.
-It features a multi-stage AI agent utilizing both keyword database and regex pattern matching, accessible via a user-friendly Streamlit interface and a robust FastAPI.
+It features a multi-stage AI agent utilizing keyword database, regex pattern matching, and an LLM fallback, accessible via a robust FastAPI.

 ## Features

 *   **Intelligent Expense Categorization:** Automatically assigns categories (e.g., Food, Transport, Housing) to expense descriptions.
-*   **Hybrid Matching System:**
+*   **Multi-Stage Hybrid Matching System:**
+    *   **Text Normalization:** Preprocesses input text to clean noise and standardize formats (e.g., "POS TRXN", currency symbols).
     *   **Keyword Database Matching:** Utilizes a SQLite database (`keywords.db`) for precise keyword-to-category mapping.
 Ideal for common, well-defined expenses.
     *   **Regex Pattern Matching:** Employs regular expressions defined in `app/config/categories.yaml` for flexible pattern-based categorization.
 Useful for broader categories or variations in descriptions.
-*   **LangGraph Agent Orchestration:** A sophisticated agent orchestrates the categorization process, first attempting a database match and falling back to regex matching if no direct keyword match is found.
-*   **Streamlit User Interface:** A simple and intuitive web interface for interactive expense categorization.
+    *   **LLM Fallback:** If neither DB nor Regex matching yields a confident result, an OpenAI Large Language Model is used as a fallback to categorize the expense.
+*   **Confidence Scores:** Each categorization method (DB, Regex, LLM) provides a confidence score, indicating the certainty of the match.
+*   **User Feedback Mechanism:** Allows users to correct miscategorizations, which can be used to improve future categorization accuracy.
+*   **Categorization Logging:** All categorization events are logged, including input text, final category, matching method, confidence score, and optional tags.
-*   **FastAPI:** A RESTful API endpoint for integrating the categorization logic into other applications or services.
+*   **FastAPI:** A robust RESTful API for integrating the categorization logic into other applications or services.
 *   **Extensible Configuration:** Easily add or modify categories and keywords through configuration files and the SQLite database.

 ## Architecture

 The application is structured into several key components:

-1.  **Streamlit UI (`app/streamlit_app.py`):** The frontend interface that allows users to input expense descriptions and view categorization results.
-It interacts directly with the LangGraph agent.
-2.  **FastAPI (`app/main.py`, `app/agent_api.py`):** Provides a `/api/categorize` endpoint for external systems to submit expense descriptions and receive categorized results.
+1.  **FastAPI (`app/main.py`, `app/agent_api.py`):** Provides API endpoints for expense categorization (`/categorize`) and user feedback submission (`/feedback`).
-3.  **LangGraph Agent (`app/agent.py`):** The core intelligence of the application.
-It defines a state graph with two main nodes:
+2.  **LangGraph Agent (`app/agent.py`):** The core intelligence of the application.
+It defines a state graph with multiple nodes:
     *   `db_matcher`: Attempts to categorize expenses using the `KeywordDBMatcherTool`.
     *   `regex_matcher`: If `db_matcher` fails, this node uses the `RegexMatcherTool` for categorization.
+    *   `llm_categorizer`: If both `db_matcher` and `regex_matcher` fail, this node uses an LLM for categorization.
-    The agent intelligently routes the expense description through these matchers.
+    The agent intelligently routes the expense description through these matchers and determines the final category based on confidence.
-4.  **Matching Tools (`app/tools/`):**
+3.  **Matching Tools (`app/tools/`):**
+    *   `text_normalizer.py`: Implements logic for cleaning and standardizing input text.
     *   `db_matcher.py`: Implements the logic for matching expense descriptions against keywords stored in `data/keywords.db`.
     *   `regex_matcher.py`: Implements the logic for matching expense descriptions against regex patterns defined in `app/config/categories.yaml`.
-5.  **Data and Configuration:**
+4.  **Data and Configuration:**
-    *   `data/keywords.db`: A SQLite database storing keyword-to-category mappings.
+    *   `data/keywords.db`: A SQLite database storing keyword-to-category mappings, feedback, categorization logs, and keyword embeddings.
-    *   `data/schema.sql`: Defines the schema for `keywords.db`.
+    *   `data/schema.sql`: Defines the schema for `keywords.db`, including tables for `keyword_category`, `feedback`, `categorization_log`, and `keyword_embeddings`.
     *   `data/seed.sql`: Populates `keywords.db` with initial data.
     *   `app/config/categories.yaml`: Defines categories and associated regex patterns for the `RegexMatcherTool`.